-26The distances between the verdict and the average POC and White juror are 2.65 and 1.18 units, respectively.
-When we disaggregate by round and by ratings and dollar scale, the influence gap is large and statistically significant in every round except dollars-first juries in Round 1, and even there the difference is substantial (approximately one unit) and marginally significant (p = 0.06).
-See Appendix L.
+^{24.} The distances between the verdict and the average POC and White juror are 2.65 and 1.18 units, respectively.
+When we disaggregate by round and by ratings and dollar scale, the influence gap is large and statistically significant in every round except dollars-first juries in round 1, and even there the difference is substantial (approximately 1 unit) and marginally significant (p = .06).
+See app.
+L.

-27This placebo gap is statistically significant (p = 0.002) when we pool rounds and scales, but when we disaggregate, it is significant only once (Appendix Figure A8).

-28Patterns persist if we disaggregate by round (Appendix Figure A9).
+^{25.} This placebo gap is statistically significant (p = .002) when we pool rounds and scales, but when we disaggregate, it is significant only once (fig. A8).
+26. Patterns persist if we disaggregate by round (fig. A9).